Omnikar/aoc-2021/README.md

 Puzzle input is accepted through stdin, and result is written to stdout.

+Add `--time` as the first argument to have the calculation time outputted in μs.

 ### Currently completed puzzles
 A star (*) next to a day means that there is a revised solution present, which was not what I used to first solve the puzzle, but what I deem a better solution/implementation